felias-fogg/dw-link/docs/manual.md

 There are many possible causes:

 * The DWEN fuse is still programmed, i.e., the MCU is still in debugWIRE mode.
 In this case, it may help to enter and leave the debugger again, provided that there are not any [problems with the RESET line](#worstcase).
 It may also be helpful to issue the command `monitor dwire -`.
 * Another fuse has been programmed by accident.
 In particular, there are the `monitor` commands that change the clock source.
 If an external clock or an XTAL has been chosen, then you can recover the chip only by providing such an external clock or XTAL and then use either ISP programming or connect again to dw-link.
+* As mentioned in Section 3.4, it apparently happens that the MCU is stuck halfway when transitioning to debugWIRE state.
+Then only HV programming can resurrect the chip.

 If nothing helps, then [high-voltage programming](#worstcase) might still be a last resort.

 #### Problem: After changing optimization options, the binary is still too large/very small

-You switched optimization option from **-Og -fno-lto** back to normal and you recompiled, but your program still looks very big.
+You switched the optimization option from **-Og -fno-lto** back to normal and you recompiled, but your program still looks very big.
 The reason for that can be that the Arduino IDE/CLI does not always recompile the core, but reuses the compiled and linked archive.
 In the Arduino IDE 1, you can force a recompile of the core by exiting the IDE.
-In IDE 2, this is not longer an option.
+In IDE 2, this is no longer an option.
 You need to look at where the files are compiled are stored and delete them manually.

 #### Problem: When starting the debug session in PlatformIO, you get the message *pioinit:XX: Error in sourced command file*